×

 • You have no muscle cramping or any sort of discomfort on the side or the back.

 That said, some kidney diseases may not have any symptoms initially, and their symptoms become apparent as the disease advances.
-Therefore, it is important to consider regular health check-ups.
+Therefore, it is important to consider regular health check-ups, which may involve physical examinations and imaging of kidneys.

 When to see a Nephrologist?